isaracorp/Toolkit-Samples/frododh/README.md

 and a simple client/server model doesn't work for all cases here.
 Also having a file called `bob.c` is awesome!

-Build the sample application:
+**NOTE**
+Before building the samples, copy one of the CPU-specific versions of the toolkit libraries into a `lib` directory.
+For example, to build the samples for Intel Core 2 or better CPUs, copy the contents of `lib_core2` into `lib`.

+The samples use the `IQR_TOOLKIT_ROOT` CMake or environment variable to determine the location of the toolkit to build against.
+CMake requires that environment variables are set on the same line as the CMake command, or are exported environment variables in order to be read properly.
+If `IQR_TOOLKIT_ROOT` is a relative path, it must be relative to the directory where you're running the `cmake` command.

-Build the sample application in a `build` directory:
+Assuming you've got the Toolkit installed in `/path/to/toolkit`, build the sample application in a `build` directory:

 ```
 $ mkdir build
 $ cd build
-$ cmake -DIQR_TOOLKIT_ROOT=/path/to/toolkitroot/ ..
+$ cmake -DIQR_TOOLKIT_ROOT=/path/to/toolkit/ ..
 $ make
 ```